hkevgill/CSC460/README.md

 Website Link: www.roombatank.com

-Placed 2nd in the class compeition, the videos can be seen at the following link: http://www.roombatank.com/project3.html#Competition
+Placed 2nd in the class compeition.
+We are the tank with the yellow flag with a "2" written on it.
+The videos can be seen at the following link: http://www.roombatank.com/project3.html#Competition

 This repo holds the project code as well as the website code